14 Best Things to Do in Salerno, Italy

 Giuseppe Verdi Municipal Theater

 Another valuable building to see is the Giuseppe Verdi Municipal Theater of Salerno, built-in 1872 to the measures and proportions of the San Carlo Theater in Naples.
 It is the most precious nineteenth-century theater, perfectly preserved among the few in Italy.
-In addition to the Opera Season, ballets, and concert music, the theater is now home to festivals, concerts, events for young people, and workshops.

 Pinocchio Park

 Pinocchio Park is the second-largest urban park in Salerno.
 The park is commonly called “Parco Pinocchio” due to the presence of a bronze statue of Pinocchio.
-The Pinocchio Park, also known as “Terme Campione” is an area equipped with games for children.
-A large amphitheater, built in the center of a green oasis, hosts events and entertainment activities designed for children.
-In the center, a small square with a fountain was built.
+The Pinocchio Park, or “Terme Campione,” is equipped with children’s games.

 Salerno Harbor Station

-The Salerno maritime station is located in the commercial port of the city of Salerno.
+The Salerno maritime station is located in the commercial port of Salerno.
 The oyster-shaped building projected towards the sea has curved shapes and elongated structures with multiple perspective points.
-The maritime station is destined to become one of the symbols of the city of Salerno and represents the strong bond that binds the city of Salerno to sea.

 Salerno Seafront (Lungomare)

-At the end of our Salerno tour, we certainly cannot miss the opportunity to visit one of the most beautiful places in the city: the seafront (Lungomare), a large tree-lined garden (entirely pedestrian, 30 meters wide and about 1 and a half km long) that runs along the Tyrrhenian Sea divided into several lanes, which goes from the historic center to the tourist port of Piazza della Concordia.
-The benches facing the sea offer a breathtaking view of the Gulf of Salerno and the Amalfi Coast.
-The cliff, the small pier for mooring and the artistic lighting are the characteristic features of the Salerno seafront.
-It is the perfect place to relax in peace after a day of walking.
+At the end of our Salerno tour, we certainly cannot miss the opportunity to visit one of the most beautiful places in the city: the seafront (Lungomare), a large tree-lined garden (entirely pedestrian, 30 meters wide and about one and a half km long) that runs along the Tyrrhenian Sea divided into several lanes, which goes from the historic center to the tourist port of Piazza della Concordia.

 Salerno Foods